Numerical Optimization Problem with DEAP

 We will:

-- Define the problem and the fitness function using $DEAP$.
+- Define the problem and the fitness function using DEAP.

 - Set up a genetic algorithm with parameters like population size, mutation rate, and crossover rate.